attack-monkey/flat-code-guide/README.md

 - Reducing mutations
 - Reducing nested logic
 - Reducing the number of returns from functions
-- Organising code into functions and pipes over Object Oriented Hierarchies
+- Organising code into functions and pipes over object oriented hierarchies

 ... and other neat things.